-The Mexican state of Sonora has also clamped down on the widespread use of 'silly names' and has banned a list that they class as "derogatory, pejorative, discriminatory, or lacking in meaning."
-Traffic, Facebook, Robocop, James Bond, Terminator, and Circumcision (!!) are all banned.
+The Mexican state of Sonora has also clamped down on the widespread use of 'silly names' and has a list of names that they class as "derogatory, pejorative, discriminatory, or lacking in meaning."
+Traffic, Facebook, Robocop, James Bond, Terminator, and Circumcision (!!) are all prohibited.

 Just found out my name is banned in Sonora, Mexico.
 So I'm not allowed to go there as my passport could be rejected!— James Bond (@Bondy1993) December 2, 2014